DaveTrev/bark-and-stride/README.md

    - The about section will allow the user to see the benefits of availing of the services of Bark & Stride, what services are offered and the areas covered
    - This user will see the value of contacting and availing of the service, to engage the dog owner with not just dog walking services but also the love of animals from the service but also trustworthiness.
+   - Using a combination of different settings and breeds of dogs are used to keep the design interesting but again to create a sense of connection with the user.
+   - Divided up into three paragraphs with a corresponding image for each paragraph
+   - Each paragraph details the services offered by the service.

  ![Index page / About section](assets/images/mockup-image/index-page-layout.png)